DS-100/fa20/gradproject.md

     figures/[figures included in the narrative notebook]
 ```

-For groups of size two, please use `studentID1_studentID2` as the name for the top-level directory.
+For groups with multiple members, please use student IDs joined by `_` as the name for the top-level directory.
 The analysis notebooks must be runnable within this directory structure.
 If the narrative notebook includes any figures that are created in the analysis notebooks, the figures should be saved to `figures/` by the analysis notebooks and imported from `figures/` by the narrative notebook.

 ## <a name="image_classification"></a>Option 2: Image Classification